-Our very successful series of online lunchtime seminars is continuing in the Summer term of 2021 with an exciting programme of events.
-The events take place on Wednesdays lunchtime.
+Our very successful series of online lunchtime seminars is continuing in the Autumn term of 2023 with an exciting programme of events.

 By recognizing the invaluable role of small-scale farmers as active contributors to the innovation process, and by promoting collaboration between farmers, companies, and policymakers, the research sets the stage for a more inclusive and sustainable future in agriculture.

 The upcoming 7th Geography of Innovation Conference (GeoInno2024) hosted by The University of Manchester from January 10-12th, 2024 will feature representatives of the CIMR Dr Helen Lawton Smith, and Birkbeck alumni Milica Bozanic who will present her master’s dissertation under the MSc course in Management and Creative Industries at Birkbeck.

 On October 20th, our CIMR community celebrated its 15th Anniversary with an hybrid event and two workshops, with the first … More

 On July 5th we held a CIMR Debate to discuss social trust and firms’ innovation in Chinese provinces.
 The debate was chaired by Dr Grace Bo Peng, (Birkbeck, University of London) with expert practitioners and academics in the field, including Dr Luca Andriani, Department of Management, Birkbeck, University of London and Professor Alice Chunyan Zhou, Co-founder/CEO of the Triple Helix Institute.

 The 2nd International Workshop on Global, Sustainable Innovation, held at InnoLab, University of Vaasa on 22-23 May 2023, brought together experts from around the world together with our CIMR Directors and members, to discuss the drivers of sustainable innovation and the role of universities.